 To help you make the most of every opportunity, check out our 6-part series of pre-auction checklists, created in conjunction with benefit auctioneer Stephen Kilbreath.
-Curated from decades of experience running benefit auctions, learn what should typically be accomplished 3 to 5 months before the big day.
+Curated from decades of experience running benefit auctions, learn what should typically be accomplished 3 to 5 months before the event.

 Auction Tasks: 3 to 5 Months Out